Skip to main content

 Practical skills

-Field trips form an important part of your degree, these give you an opportunity to apply your knowledge to a practical setting.
+Field trips form an important part of your degree, and give you the opportunity to apply your knowledge in a practical setting.

-With easy access to nearby countryside from our location in North East England, you'll benefit from visits to Northumberland, County Durham and Cumbria to experience their varied landscapes and habitats.
+With easy access to nearby countryside from our location in North East England, you'll benefit from visits to Northumberland, County Durham and Cumbria to experience the varied landscapes and habitats.

 Research skills